fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `passphrase` (String, Sensitive) Field usage depends on `service` value:
 	- Service `snowflake_db`: In case private key is encrypted, you are required to enter passphrase that was used to encrypt the private key.
 The field can be specified if authentication type is `KEY_PAIR`.
 - `password` (String, Sensitive) Field usage depends on `service` value:
-	- Service `when_i_work`: Your When I Work password.
-	- Service `maria_azure`: The user's password.
-	- Service `marin`: The Marin user's password.
-	- Service `mysql_rds`: The user's password.
-	- Service `sql_server`: The user's password.
-	- Service `sql_server_rds`: The user's password.
-	- Service `db2i_hva`: The user's password.
-	- Service `oracle_ebs`: The user's password.
-	- Service `oracle_rds`: The user's password.
-	- Service `oracle_sap_hva`: The user's password.
-	- Service `postgres_rds`: The user's password.
-	- Service `sftp`: SFTP password.
 	- Service `anaplan`: Your Anaplan password.
 Must be populated if `auth_mode` is set to `Basic`.
+	- Service `aurora`: The user's password.
+	- Service `aurora_postgres`: The user's password.
+	- Service `azure_postgres`: The user's password.
+	- Service `azure_sql_db`: The user's password.
+	- Service `azure_sql_managed_db`: The user's password.
+	- Service `cin7`: Your Cin7 API Key.
+	- Service `collibra`: Your collibra password.
+	- Service `db2i_hva`: The user's password.
+	- Service `documentdb`: The user's password.
 	- Service `dynamics_365_fo`: The user's password.
-	- Service `itunes_connect`: Your password
-	- Service `outbrain`: The Outbrain user's password.
-	- Service `postgres`: The user's password.
-	- Service `salesforce`:
-	- Service `splunk`: The Splunk user's password.
-	- Service `sap_business_by_design`: The SAP Business ByDesign password.
-	- Service `documentdb`: The user's password.
-	- Service `khoros_care`: Your Khoros Care password.
-	- Service `opendistro`:
-	- Service `oracle_fusion_cloud_apps_hcm`: The Oracle Fusion Cloud user password.
-	- Service `pardot`: The Pardot user's password.
-	- Service `azure_postgres`: The user's password.
-	- Service `lessonly`: Your Lessonly password.
-	- Service `mongo`: The user's password.
-	- Service `mongo_sharded`: The user's password.
-	- Service `oracle_fusion_cloud_apps_crm`: The Oracle Fusion Cloud user password.
-	- Service `google_cloud_postgresql`: The user's password.
+	- Service `elastic_cloud`:
-	- Service `maria_rds`: The user's password.
+	- Service `es_self_hosted`:
-	- Service `aurora`: The user's password.
+	- Service `financial_force`:
 	- Service `ftp`: FTP password.
 	- Service `gongio`: Your Gongio Access Key Secret.
-	- Service `jira`: The Jira user's password.
+	- Service `google_cloud_mysql`: The user's password.
-	- Service `magento_mysql`: The user's password.
+	- Service `google_cloud_postgresql`: The user's password.
-	- Service `skuvault`: Your SkuVault Password.
-	- Service `workday`: Workday password.
+	- Service `google_cloud_sqlserver`: The user's password.
-	- Service `financial_force`:
 	- Service `guru`: Your Guru password.
 	- Service `heroku_postgres`: The user's password.
+	- Service `impact`: Your Impact Account Token
+	- Service `itunes_connect`: Your password
+	- Service `jira`: The Jira user's password.
+	- Service `khoros_care`: Your Khoros Care password.
 	- Service `kissmetrics`: Your Kissmetrics API Password.
+	- Service `lessonly`: Your Lessonly password.
+	- Service `magento_mysql`: The user's password.
 	- Service `magento_mysql_rds`: The user's password.
+	- Service `maria`: The user's password.
+	- Service `maria_azure`: The user's password.
+	- Service `maria_rds`: The user's password.
+	- Service `marin`: The Marin user's password.
+	- Service `mongo`: The user's password.
+	- Service `mongo_sharded`: The user's password.
-	- Service `aurora_postgres`: The user's password.
+	- Service `mysql`: The user's password.
 	- Service `mysql_azure`: The user's password.
+	- Service `mysql_rds`: The user's password.
+	- Service `netsuite_suiteanalytics`: The NetSuite user's password.
+	- Service `opendistro`:
 	- Service `opensearch`:
+	- Service `oracle`: The user's password.
+	- Service `oracle_ebs`: The user's password.
+	- Service `oracle_fusion_cloud_apps_crm`: The Oracle Fusion Cloud user password.
 	- Service `oracle_fusion_cloud_apps_fscm`: The Oracle Fusion Cloud user password.
-	- Service `azure_sql_managed_db`: The user's password.
+	- Service `oracle_fusion_cloud_apps_hcm`: The Oracle Fusion Cloud user password.
 	- Service `oracle_hva`: The user's password.
+	- Service `oracle_rac`: The user's password.
+	- Service `oracle_rds`: The user's password.
+	- Service `oracle_sap_hva`: The user's password.
+	- Service `oracle_sap_hva_netweaver`: The user's password.
+	- Service `outbrain`: The Outbrain user's password.
+	- Service `pardot`: The Pardot user's password.
+	- Service `postgres`: The user's password.
+	- Service `postgres_rds`: The user's password.
+	- Service `salesforce`:
+	- Service `salesforce_sandbox`:
+	- Service `sap_business_by_design`: The SAP Business ByDesign password.
+	- Service `scorm`: Your Scorm Secret Key.
 	- Service `servicenow`: Your account password.
+	- Service `sftp`: SFTP password.
+	- Service `shipstation`: Your ShipStation password.
+	- Service `skuvault`: Your SkuVault Password.
 	- Service `snowflake_db`: The Snowflake user's password.
+	- Service `splunk`: The Splunk user's password.
+	- Service `sql_server`: The user's password.
 	- Service `sql_server_hva`: The user's password.
-	- Service `workday_hcm`: Workday password.
-	- Service `google_cloud_mysql`: The user's password.
-	- Service `netsuite_suiteanalytics`: The NetSuite user's password.
-	- Service `oracle_sap_hva_netweaver`: The user's password.
+	- Service `sql_server_rds`: The user's password.
-	- Service `shipstation`: Your ShipStation password.
 	- Service `teamwork`: Your Teamwork password.
-	- Service `azure_sql_db`: The user's password.
-	- Service `cin7`: Your Cin7 API Key.
-	- Service `mysql`: The user's password.
-	- Service `elastic_cloud`:
-	- Service `impact`: Your Impact Account Token
 	- Service `the_trade_desk`: The Trade Desk password.
 It is a part of the login credentials.
-	- Service `oracle_rac`: The user's password.
-	- Service `scorm`: Your Scorm Secret Key.
-	- Service `collibra`: Your collibra password.
+	- Service `when_i_work`: Your When I Work password.
-	- Service `es_self_hosted`:
-	- Service `google_cloud_sqlserver`: The user's password.
-	- Service `maria`: The user's password.
+	- Service `workday`: Workday password.
-	- Service `oracle`: The user's password.
+	- Service `workday_hcm`: Workday password.
 - `pat` (String, Sensitive) Field usage depends on `service` value:
 	- Service `github`: The `Personal Access Token` generated in Github.
 - `path` (String) Field usage depends on `service` value:
 	- Service `jira`: A URL subdirectory where the Jira instance is working.
 - `pattern` (String) Field usage depends on `service` value:
-	- Service `gcs`: All files in your search path matching this regular expression will be synced.
+	- Service `azure_blob_storage`: All files in your search path matching this regular expression will be synced.
-	- Service `google_drive`: All files in your search path matching this regular expression will be synced.
+	- Service `box`: All files in your search path matching this regular expression will be synced.
 	- Service `dropbox`: All files in your search path matching this regular expression will be synced.
 	- Service `email`: All files in your search path matching this regular expression will be synced.
 	- Service `ftp`: All files in your search path matching this regular expression will be synced.
+	- Service `gcs`: All files in your search path matching this regular expression will be synced.
+	- Service `google_drive`: All files in your search path matching this regular expression will be synced.
 	- Service `kinesis`: Optional.
 All files in your search path matching this regular expression will be synced.
 This parameter is optional.
 	- Service `s3`: All files in your search path matching this regular expression will be synced.
 	- Service `sftp`: All files in your search path matching this regular expression will be synced.
 	- Service `share_point`: All files in your search path matching this regular expression will be synced.
-	- Service `azure_blob_storage`: All files in your search path matching this regular expression will be synced.
-	- Service `box`: All files in your search path matching this regular expression will be synced.
 - `pdb_name` (String) Field usage depends on `service` value:
-	- Service `oracle_rds`: Optional: Required only for containerized database.
-	- Service `oracle_sap_hva`: (Multi-tenant databases only) The database's PDB name.
-Exclude this parameter for single-tenant databases.
 	- Service `oracle`: Optional: Required only for containerized database.
 	- Service `oracle_ebs`: Optional: Required only for containerized database.
 	- Service `oracle_hva`: (Multi-tenant databases only) The database's PDB name.
 Exclude this parameter for single-tenant databases.
 	- Service `oracle_rac`: Optional: Required only for containerized database.
+	- Service `oracle_rds`: Optional: Required only for containerized database.
+	- Service `oracle_sap_hva`: (Multi-tenant databases only) The database's PDB name.
+Exclude this parameter for single-tenant databases.
 - `pem_certificate` (String, Sensitive) Field usage depends on `service` value:
 	- Service `apple_search_ads`: The contents of your PEM certificate file.
 Must be populated if `is_auth2_enabled` is set to `false`.
 - `pem_private_key` (String, Sensitive) Field usage depends on `service` value: